Reviewed by: HU Medical Review Board | Last reviewed: May 2023 | Last updated: July 2023

 - Increased ability to exercise

-The patients who benefit the most from a lung transplant are strongly motivated to receive the transplant and improve their health.
-Patients are often asked to complete a special pulmonary rehabilitation program before the surgery, to help prepare them for the transplant.
+People are often asked to complete a special pulmonary rehabilitation program before transplant surgery to help prepare them for the transplant.
 They also need to have a strong support network to help them cope with the stresses of waiting for the transplant, undergoing surgery, and recovery after the surgery.1

 Who is a good candidate for a lung transplant?

 There is also a shortage of donor lungs available for anyone waiting for a transplant.
 Transplant centers will want to ensure you are a good candidate emotionally and physically.
 Research shows people who benefit the most from a lung transplant are strongly motivated to receive the transplant and improve their health.
 They must be willing to make lifestyle changes, such as quitting smoking.1,3

 - Must have stopped responding to other treatments

 - Must be younger than a certain age, for some transplant centers

 - Not be a candidate for other COPD surgeries like lung volume reduction

 To undergo lung transplant surgery, you must also be healthy enough to go through such a major surgery.
 For this reason, you cannot have a recent history of cancer or have other diseases that impact organs besides the lungs.
 You and your doctors will carefully consider whether a lung transplant is the best choice.1,3